raymondworkshop/raymondworkshop.github.io/_posts/2025-02-09-understanding-your-emotions.md

 -   emotions and their linked causes
     -   fear
         -   "Your biggest strength is hiding behind fear.
 Look closer"
-            -   "what is fear protecing?"
+            -   "**what is fear protecting**?"
-            -   "**what strength is trying to emerge**?"
+            -   "what strength is trying to emerge?"
             -   "what would happen if I let it speak?"
     -   **shame, guilt, and embarrassement**
         -   Shame is a judgment **from the outside**